gioelecrispo/gioelecrispo.github.io/content/blog/making-an-app-with-kivy.md

 To do this, therefore, we had to implement a rudimentary SoundManager and we built a wrapper over the SoundLoader class.
 We also noticed that loading audio files (and all resources in general) blocks the main thread and causes a significant slowdown in loading performance.
-We couldn't figure out how to avoid this behavior and make the loading asynchronous or purely multithreaded.
+We couldn't figure out how to avoid this behaviour and make the loading asynchronous or purely multithreaded.
 There is a library for asynchronous execution, named `asynckivy`, but we don't know how to integrate it with resource loading.
 We are not framework experts and are probably ignoring something.
 Take a look at the [GitHub code](https://github.com/stefaniavallone/kaboo), and please tell us how to do it better.

 ### Internationalization
-Another thing we thought of doing was providing the app in Italian as well as in English, to let our friends play, who like us are passionate about this game.
+Another thing we thought of doing was providing the app in English and in Italian, as well, to let our friends play, who, like us, are passionate about this game.
 We have been looking for a long time how to introduce internationalization in Kivy.
 We found that Python does not support it natively.
 You have to use a GNU tool called `xgettext` (and its python wrapper, `pygettext`) and then follow several manual steps before you can have